Boksburg explosion: Explosion

 The truck belonged to Infinite Transport, part of the Sasolburg-based Infinite Group, and was carrying 60,000 litres (15,850 gal) of LPG from the Port of Richards Bay to Botswana.
 The driver was employed by Innovative Staffing Solutions (ISS), a Boksburg-based outsourcing company that provides staff on contract to other companies.

-According to his employer, on the morning of 24 December 2022, having spent the night at a nearby truck stop, the 32 year-old driver took a wrong turn and tried to return to his route; the route he used took him under a railway bridge spanning Hospital Street near its intersection with Railway Street, about 100 m from the Tambo Memorial Hospital in the Boksburg suburb of Plantation.
+According to his employer, on the morning of 24 December 2022, having spent the night at a nearby truck stop, the 32-year-old driver took a wrong turn and tried to return to his route; the route he used took him under a railway bridge spanning Hospital Street near its intersection with Railway Street, about 100 m from the Tambo Memorial Hospital in the Boksburg suburb of Plantation.

 According to the driver's employer, ISS, the bridge appeared to be high enough for the truck to pass, but the incline at the bottom of the bridge raised the back of the truck and jammed it against the underside of the bridge at approximately 06:15am SAST, and when the driver realised the truck had become stuck, he stopped immediately to assess the damage.
 According to ISS, upon noticing that the tanker's cap had been scraped off, he first informed them and then alerted the fire department, then attempted to cordon off the area.
-This met with limited success despite assistance from a private security guard who happened to drive onto the scene, as well as two bystanders who realised the potential danger.
+This met with limited success, despite assistance from a private security guard who happened to drive onto the scene as well as two bystanders who realised the potential danger.
 Investigative news programme Carte Blanche found that the calls to emergency services were initially unsuccessful, and that the Ekurhuleni Fire Department eventually answered a call.
 Carte Blanche also found that law enforcement (SAPS and the Metro Police) didn't arrive at the scene until after the final explosion.
 Carte Blanche also found that the height of the truck was 4m, higher than the 3.6m indicated on the bridge, potentially contradicting the account of his employer.

 At about 06:45am SAST, the truck ignited.
-Having caught fire, it burst in a massive boiling liquid expanding vapor explosion (BLEVE) at approximately 07:05 am SAST while firefighters were still trying to contain the blaze.
+Having caught fire, it burst in a massive boiling liquid expanding vapour explosion (BLEVE) at approximately 07:05 am SAST while firefighters were still trying to contain the blaze.
 According to his employer, the driver had been overcome by gas inhalation before this point, and had been taken to hospital by emergency workers.
 The initial explosion was quickly followed by two smaller explosions.
 This series of explosions attracted a large crowd of onlookers, resulting in a higher number of casualties and fatalities when a fourth explosion – the largest, and last – occurred roughly around 07:30am SAST.
 The final explosion affected buildings up to 400 m away, and was felt as an earth tremor as far as 4 km away.